Last Updated on January 30, 2023

 - 1 Tablespoon of Cornmeal for Dusting (Optional)

-- After the stone is preheated, if it’s preheated, brush the stone with olive oil and sprinkle with cornmeal.
+After the stone is preheated, brush the stone with olive oil and sprinkle with cornmeal.

-- Place the dough on the pizza stone, and top as you like.
-Bake the dough for 25-30 minutes.
-Let it cool and enjoy!
+Place the easy homemade pizza dough on the warm stone and add your favorite toppings.
+Bake for 25-30 minutes, then let it cool and enjoy!

-I love to use my marinara and a whole bunch of veggies!
-You can find mozzarella in bulk at the Whole Food’s salad bar.
+In regards to what to make with pizza dough, I love to use my marinara and a whole bunch of veggies!
+You can find mozzarella in bulk at Whole Food’s salad bar.